BeeramVineethReddy/mindler_college_details/README.md

 The college details are stored in the file `db.json` in the folder `json-server`.
 When we run `json-server --watch db.json` , we can access the college details.
 In this project I retrived the details from `json-server` using a service **database-service** and displayed using college-details.

+## Running The project

+First run `ng serve` in this folder to start the server.

+Now, run `json-server --watch db.json` to access the college details.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.